 Prince Andrew, Duke of York

 Prince Andrew, 62, was born in February 1960.
 He was given the Duke of York title in 1986, when he married Sarah Ferguson.
 The pair had two daughters together: Princess Beatrice and Princess Eugenie, but their marriage ended in divorce in 1996.
 He is eighth in the line of succession.

 Andrew came under fire in 2019 when Virginia Giuffre accused the royal of sexually assaulting her while she was a victim of convicted sex offender Jeffrey Epstein.
 She described the encounter as “disgusting.”
 Andrew and Buckingham Palace both denied the allegations and Andrew said he’d never met Virginia.
 “He knows what happened, I know what happened.
 And there’s only one of us telling the truth, and I know that’s me,” she told the BBC.
 In November 2019, Andrew resigned from all public duties for the “foreseeable future.”
 In May 2020, it was reported that he had no plans to return to public duty, according to Town and Country Magazine.

 Prince Edward, Earl Of Wessex

-The youngest of the Queen and Prince Philip’s children, Prince Edward, 57, was born in March 1964.
+The youngest of Queen Elizabeth and Prince Philip’s children, Prince Edward, 58, was born in March 1964.
 He was given the Earl of Wessex title in 1999, when he married Sophie Rhys-Jones.
-Edward and Sophie have two children together Lady Louise Windsor and James, Viscount Severn.
-He helps a number of charities and is “passionate about organisations and causes which provide opportunities to young people,” according to the royal website.
+Edward and Sophie have two children together: Lady Louise Windsor and James, Viscount Severn.
+He helps several charities and is “passionate about organisations and causes which provide opportunities to young people,” according to the royal website.
 He is number 12 in the line of succession.